dwightsablan16/COVID-Arrest-Rates-and-Police-Violence-in-Broward-County-Florida/README.md

 - CONVENIENT_us_confirmed_cases.csv: [https://www.kaggle.com/antgoldbloom/covid19-data-from-john-hopkins-university?select=RAW_us_confirmed_cases.csv](https://www.kaggle.com/antgoldbloom/covid19-data-from-john-hopkins-university?select=RAW_us_confirmed_cases.csv)
     - If you decide to use this dataset, be sure to read the following licensing terms and agreement: [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)

+The data is organized in the following way to represent confirmed cases for a given US county.

 |        | Florida | ...   |
 | ------ |:-------:| -----:|